 “My teachers encouraged us to prepare for life and become U.S. citizens.
 They helped us dream and told us we didn’t have to stop our education with a high school diploma.
 They showed us a path to continue our education at a vocational or traditional college,” Maria explained.

-Greenwell and Poreba’s encouragement inspired her, and not only did Maria pass the GED® test, she also used her newly earned high school diploma to register at Tallahassee Community College in 2007.
+Greenwell and Poreba’s encouragement inspired her, and she decided to register at Tallahassee Community College in 2007.
 The former English student graduated from TCC with an associate’s degree in 2009 and enrolled at Florida State University.
 In 2012 she graduated with her bachelor’s degree in Spanish.
 Immediately Maria began graduate school at FSU and earned her master’s degree in Spanish in 2015.
 In 2017 Maria became a U.S. citizen.

-Maria has been an ESOL teacher for the past four years at Cairo High School in Cairo, Georgia.
-Now she is the one telling students to dream and showing them through her own life how language and learning can be a vehicle to a life better than they can imagine.
+Maria was an ESOL teacher at Cairo High School in Cairo, Georgia for four years.
+This year she is an ESOL teacher at Florida High School and a part-time evening ESOL teacher at ACE.
+Now she tells students to dream and shows them through her own life how language and learning can be a vehicle to a life better than they can imagine.

 When Maria learned that Poreba was moving out of state and Greenwell was retiring this year; she returned to thank them and share how their former ESOL student was now an ESOL teacher!

 “I thank them for their encouragement and support.
 Without Mr. Charlie and Ms. Christine, I would have never dreamed or believed I could do more than learn a little English.”

 An interesting note: A few months before Maria enrolled at ACE she met Alfred Owen.
 They became friends and later married.
 Alfred, a retired Marine, is now a High School Credit teacher at ACE.